 This model also doesn't leak when filled to its maximum fill line, holding 8 cups of water without issue.

 Taking credit for the remaining 15% of the overall score, our Grinding metric consisted of three tests.
 We ground corn meal from popcorn, made powdered sugar, and grated parmesan cheese.
 The Hurricane finished out our review with a solid performance, earning an 8 out of 10 for its showing.
-The chart below shows how the rest of the products stacked up.

 Following the manufacturer's directions for making powdered sugar yielded poor results, but the Hurricane actually made excellent powdered sugar when it was given some additional time.